ES

 Pikachu plush packed into a Japanese claw machine alongside other Pokemon merchandise

-Three things compound at 6pm JST every day:
+Three things compound at every 6pm JST release:

 1. Global demand against a fixed supply.
-Pokemon fans book from Europe, the US, Australia, and Asia for the same handful of weekend seats.
+Pokemon fans book from Europe, the US, Australia, and Asia for the same handful of weekend seats, and under the monthly system, a whole month of demand now hits in one minute.
 On a busy weekend the cafe sells out in under twenty seconds.

 2. The site struggles under load.
 Right before 6pm the booking site often serves a holding page that says the form is busy.
 Travellers who manually refresh during this minute frequently miss the release entirely.
 The form briefly becomes available, fills, and is gone.